hsrasheed/projects/setup/SETUP-linux.md

-# LLM Engineering - Master AI and LLMs
+## Master AI Agentic Engineering -  build autonomous AI Agents

-## Setup instructions for Linux
+# Setup instructions for Linux

 Welcome, Linux people!

-I should reveal that I had ChatGPT make this document based on the Mac instructions, but then I went through and checked and tweaked some sections.
-If any of these instructions don't work for your distro, please do reach out and let me know - we'll figure it out, then I'll update the instructions for the future.

-___

-Setting up a powerful environment to work at the forefront of AI requires some effort, but these instructions should guide you smoothly.
-If you encounter any issues, don't hesitate to reach out to me.
-I'm here to ensure you get set up without hassle.
+Setting up a powerful environment to work at the forefront of AI is not as easy as I'd like.
+It can be challenging.
+But I really hope these instructions are bullet-proof!

+If you hit problems, please don't hesitate to reach out.
+I am here to get you up and running quickly.
+There's nothing worse than feeling _stuck_.
+Message me, email me or LinkedIn message me and I will unstick you quickly!

 Email: ed@edwarddonner.com
 LinkedIn: https://www.linkedin.com/in/eddonner/

-For this setup, we'll use Anaconda to create a reliable environment for your AI work.
-Alternatively, I've provided a lighter option if you prefer to avoid Anaconda.
-Let's get started!
+_If you're looking at this in Cursor, please right click on the filename in the Explorer on the left, and select "Open preview", to view the formatted version._

+### Before we begin

+One "gotcha" to keep in mind: if you run anti-virus software, VPN or a Firewall, it might interfere with installations or network access.
+Please temporarily disable if you have problems.

 ### Part 1: Clone the Repo